hyphmongo/batchcamp/README.md

 Now you have to wait until a few finish before starting more.
 Going back to your tabs, waiting for the spinny thing, clicking download.
 You don’t have time for this, you have a set at the Student Union tonight and need to fill your USB with cheeky Speed Garage edits of Pop tunes ASAP.

-“If only there was a better way”, you cry to yourself softly, tears rolling down your cheeks.
+If only there was a better way...

 ## Features
 - Multi-select using Shift+Click